-3. Audit Committee
+3. Audit Committee Terms of Reference

 The Audit Committee is constituted and functions in accordance with Section 177 of the Act, Regulation 18 of the SEBI Listing Regulations and its Charter, as amended, during the year in terms of the SEBI Listing Regulations.
 The terms of reference of the Audit Committee, inter alia, include: